openplantpathology/OpenPlantPathology/content/home/talks.md

 active = true
 date = "2016-04-20T00:00:00"

-title = "Workshops & Talks"
+title = "Workshops"
-subtitle = "Get access to presentations and instructional materials produced by OPP members"
+subtitle = "Tutorials and other instructional materials"

 # Order that this section will appear in.
 weight = 44

 # Number of talks to list.
-count = 5
+count = 2

 # List format.
 #   0 = Simple